projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 C-NC-06: Data structures related to hardware resource shall be named with the resource name as suffix
 =====================================================================================================

 The data structure types include struct, union, and enum.
 For example:

-a) The data structure related to register shall be named with suffix ``reg``;
+a) The data structure related to register shall be named with suffix ``reg``.
 b) The data structure related to segment selector shall be named with suffix ``sel``.